Web Platform Design Principles

 If there is no way to design a less powerful API, use these guidelines when exposing device information:

-Limit information in the id
+Limit information in any identifier

 Keep the user in control

-Hide sensitive ids behind a user permission
+Hide sensitive information behind a user permission

-Tie ids to the same-origin model
+Tie identifiers to the same-origin model

-If the same device is requested more than once by the same origin, return the same id for it (unless the user has cleared their browsing data).
+If the same device is requested more than once by the same origin, return the same identifier for it (unless the user has cleared their browsing data).
 This allows authors to avoid having several copies of the same device.

 Persistable when necessary